Pettengill House and Farm

-The Pettengill House and Farm is a historic conservation property in Freeport, Maine, United States.
+The Pettengill House and Farm (also known as the Rodick Pettengill House and Farm) is a historic conservation property in Freeport, Maine, United States.
 Now owned by the Freeport Historical Society, this farm was in active use from at least 1831 until 1960.
 More than 140 acre of its original 180 acre have been preserved, as has the c.
 1800 saltbox farmhouse.
 The property was listed on the National Register of Historic Places in 1970, and is part of the 1974 Harraseeket Historic District.
 The farm is located at the southern end of Pettengill Road in Freeport's Mast Landing area.
 (The name is erroneously spelled Pettengil on the street sign and, subsequently, on some maps.)
 The house faces south, looking down the Harraseeket River.
 The property's trails are open to the public daily from dawn to dusk.

 Location

 The Pettengill Farm occupies a significant portion of land at the head of the Harraseeket River, a tidal inlet that extends southwest to Casco Bay.
 The farm property is bounded on the south and west by the river, the north by Flying Point Road, and the east by Kelsey Brook, which empties into the river near the point where it opens into the wide channel.
 The farmstead is located on a terrace overlooking a bend in the narrow portion of the river, near the southern end of the property, and is about a 1 mi walk down the access road from the public trailhead.
 The property, which is now no longer in agricultural use, has a combination of open fields and woods, with public trails now crossing them.

 The house and farm make up an unusually well-preserved 19th-century saltwater farm.
 The house, which dates to the late 18th or early 19th century, was once part of a larger group of agricultural outbuildings, none of which have survived.
 The farm was in active use until 1960, and the last of the Pettengills that lived on the farm died in 1981.